-Management costs may be charged to cover the costs associated with preparing the operational and contractual terms and administration and billing costs.
+Management costs will be charged under certain conditions to cover the costs associated with preparing the operational and contractual terms and administration and billing costs.

 The toll per passenger mechanism facilitates cross-Channel market entry for new services, as it allows for toll reductions during the build-up in passenger traffic.
-However it should be noted that traffic development is a criterion for path allocation: the access fee is subject to the requirement to ensure traffic in the best commercial and economic conditions, and to ensure the efficiency of the network; operators to whom trainpaths are allocated commit to a rational utilisation of capacity.
+However it should be noted that traffic development is a criterion for path allocation: the access fee is subject to the requirement to ensure traffic in the best commercial and economic conditions, and to ensure the efficiency of the network; operators to whom train paths are allocated commit to a rational utilisation of capacity.